Crete is the largest island in Greece. It has varied terrain ranging from fine-sand beaches to mountains.

 With swimming from April to November, Crete has one of the longest seasons in the region.
 We stayed in Crete for one week in Hersonissos, which is a town in the north of Crete bordering the Mediterranean/ Aegean Sea.

 Hersonissos is the largest tourist resort in Crete and a modern town with dozens of shops, restaurants and bars.
 There is enough in Hersonissos to suit every taste.

 For Ph Passport Holder:

 If you are travelling from the Philippines, you have to apply for a Schengen visa.
 There are various flights from Manila to Athens, then you have to get another local flight to Athens to Crete.

 For British Passport Holder:

-Direct flights to Crete are available in the all the major airport in the UK.
+No Visa required.
+Direct flights to Crete are available in all the major airport in the UK.

 Disclaimer: Our accommodation in Crete was provided complimentary in return for an honest opinion about the place and the apartment.
 All other activities, expenses, images and opinion are my own otherwise stated.

 Here are the various activities you can enjoy during your visit to Crete.

 I’ve written a blog post about the different points of interest in Crete.